Extended c-differential distinguishers of full 9 and reduced-round Kuznyechik cipher: Introduction

-Building on this foundation, Ellingsen et al. \cite{EST20} (see also \cite{BT19}) formalized the broader concept of $c$-differential uniformity for $p$-ary functions, introducing the $c$-derivative as a generalization of the classical derivative.
-Their work established a comprehensive theoretical framework encompassing both classical and multiplicative differential analysis as special cases.
+Building on this foundation, Ellingsen et al.~\cite{EST20} formalized the broader concept of $c$-differential uniformity for $p$-ary functions, introducing the $c$-derivative as a generalization of the classical derivative (see also Bartoli and Timpanella~\cite{BT19}).
+Their work established a comprehensive theoretical approach encompassing both classical and multiplicative differential analysis as special cases.
 The $c$-differential of a function $F$ quantifies how many inputs satisfy $F(x + a) - cF(x) = b$ for given differences $a$ and $b$, with the parameter $c$ providing a new degree of freedom for cryptanalytic exploration.

 The theoretical richness of $c$-differential uniformity has attracted significant research attention, as evidenced by extensive subsequent work \cite{AKMRS23, BC20, BR22, EST20, HRS20, RS20, PS25, RP22, PS20, SRT20, SG21, SRT22, XD21, WLZ20, ZH20}.
 Researchers have investigated $c$-differential properties of various cryptographic functions, developed construction methods for functions with desired $c$-differential characteristics, and established connections to other cryptographic concepts such as boomerang uniformity and design theory.
 These theoretical advances have deepened our understanding of the mathematical foundations underlying differential cryptanalysis.